ANALYSIS-Brazil's steep rate curve should pose no threat to government funding

 ($1 = 5.48 reais)

-Reporting by Jamie McGeever Editing by Stephen Eisenhammer, Daniel Flynn and Bernadette Baum
+Reporting by Jamie McGeever Editing by Stephen Eisenhammer, Daniel Flynn, Bernadette Baum and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.